u66u/cielo/docs/Decisions.md

-lexical handlers + effect capability hierarchy (refer to order semantics) single-shot resumptions monomorphize both generic types and effects
+lexical handlers + effect capability hierarchy (refer to order semantics) single-shot resumptions monomorphize both generic types and effects v1 resume surface is intentionally narrow: resumptions are currently accepted only in tail form within handler clauses (`| op(..., resume) => resume(value)` or block-tail equivalent).
+Non-tail continuation control is deferred to a later milestone.
 Ignore the "Equality vs Preorder" math _theory_, but adopt the _mindset_ for your optimizer: "It is safe to replace X with Y if Y has fewer behaviors/effects than X."
 Do not add `thunk` to the IR.
 Implement `is_thunkable(effect_row)` as a helper function in your compiler.
 Use it to decide if you can move code during Staging.
 Distinguish `LocalState` (optimizable) from `SharedState` (volatile/opaque) in your effect definitions.